Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Kristen standing under Hickman Bridge

-The Hickman Bridge hiking trail is one of the most popular hiking trails in Capitol Reef.
-At just 1.8 miles roundtrip and with some interesting rock features along the way, it’s perfect for the entire family to enjoy.
+The Hickman Bridge hiking trail is one of the most popular hiking trails in Capitol Reef and it features a natural photo spot.
+At just 1.8 miles roundtrip with several interesting rock features along the way, it’s perfect for the entire family to enjoy.

 Hickman Bridge loop trail sign pointing out hazardous conditions